cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 #### Customizing your Sites Build

 Workers Sites projects use webpack by default.
-You can [bring your own webpack config](/cli-wrangler/webpack#using-with-workers-sites), however it is important to be cognizant of your `entry` and `context` settings.
+Though you can [bring your own webpack config](/cli-wrangler/webpack#using-with-workers-sites), be aware of your `entry` and `context` settings.

 You can also use the `[build]` section with Workers Sites, as long as your build step will resolve dependencies in `node_modules`.
 See the [custom builds](#build) section for more information.